yej117/Image_Segmentation_Deep_Learning/README.md

 - [x] Architecture
 - [x] Story (optional): attempts, failures, successes
 - [x] Results
-- [ ] Baselines - how to measure the performance
+- [ ] Baselines - how to measure the performance? is it good enough?? compare to??
 - [ ] Missing (optional) - is there something you missed to improve in the project?
 - [x] Future work (optional) - how to improve